 Both rough green snakes and smooth green snakes are a bright emerald-green color.
 They usually have a pale yellow or cream-colored belly.
 They are reported to take on a bluish tone when excited.
 Since rough and smooth green snakes both have thin bodies, an escape-proof enclosure is a must.

 Green snakes tend to be timid, shy snakes.
 They can be nervous and reluctant to feed and are therefore not recommended for beginner snake owners.
 Smooth and rough green snakes also tend to be stressed by handling, so they are better to be watched than handled.

-Housing the Green Snake
+Housing a Green Snake

 Green snakes that do not have lots of greenery to hide in become stressed.
 These snakes are small enough that live plants such as pothos, ivy, and other nontoxic plants will survive in the tank, but silk plants are fine, too.

 The greenery should fill at least a third of the tank.
-Branches and vines should also be provided for climbing as well as some hide boxes.
+Branches and vines should also be provided for climbing, as well as some hide boxes.
 For the substrate, reptile carpet makes a good choice, as do simple paper towels or paper.
 Substrates that could accidentally be ingested are best avoided.